 Certification signatures.
 The first signature in a document may be a certification signature.
 This type is also called author signature because it certifies the state of the document as the author created it.
 The document author may allow certain types of modifications which can be applied to the document without breaking the signature.
 Certification signatures are therefore also called Modification Detection and Prevention (MDP) signatures.
-The following types of allowed modifications can be
+The following types of allowed modifications can be specified (see Table 7.6):

-- specified (see Table 7.6): - ► No changes allowed: useful for typical read-only documents such as press releases, government publications, etc. In this case even adding an approval or document-level time-stamp signature invalidates the certification signature. - ▶ Form filling and adding digital signatures (by clicking a signature field, but not via Acrobat's menu items) allowed: the certification signature ensures form users that they are working with the authentic document, e.g. a purchase order form.
-When they fill in editable form fields or apply an approval signature the certification signature is not invalidated.
-Adding pages by spawning page templates is also allowed (as opposed to manually adding pages), but this technique is rarely used. - ▶ Form filling, adding digital signatures and annotations allowed: this could be used e.g. by a notary who wishes to add a comment to a signed document where the comment contains details about the nature of the attestation.
+- ► No changes allowed: useful for typical read-only documents such as press releases, government publications, etc. In this case even adding an approval or document-level time-stamp signature invalidates the certification signature. - ► Form filling and adding digital signatures (by clicking a signature field, but not via Acrobat's menu items) allowed: the certification signature ensures form users that they are working with the authentic document, e.g. a purchase order form.
+When they fill in editable form fields or apply an approval signature the certification sig-

+- nature is not invalidated.
+Adding pages by spawning page templates is also allowed (as opposed to manually adding pages), but this technique is rarely used. - ► Form filling, adding digital signatures and annotations allowed: this could be used e.g. by a notary who wishes to add a comment to a signed document where the comment contains details about the nature of the attestation.

-When opening a document with a certification signature Acrobat displays a blue ribbon in the blue signature bar near the top.
-The signature is also shown in Acrobat's Signatures pane (with a blue ribbon if it is valid).
+When opening a document with a certification signature Acrobat displays a badge in the document message bar near the top of the window.
+The signature is also shown in Acrobat's Signatures pane (again with a badge if it is valid).